Lalgarh Jattan

 Lalgarh Jattan is a municipality located in India, in the district of Sri Ganganagar and state Rajasthan.
 According to the 2011 total population calculation of 8LLG, Lalgarh has the highest population in the district of Sri Ganganagar, with a total of 11,361 residents and 2,380 homes.
 Lalgarh's 2010 total vote calculation was 8500, and the village's total female population is 2,300.

 History

 Lalgarh Jattan is a municipality in Sri Ganganagar district of Rajasthan, established approximately two hundred years ago.
 After some time, in 1902, Haryanvi people came to the village.
-Because they were Jaats, the village took the name "Lalgarh Jattan".
+Because they were Jats, the village took the name "Lalgarh Jattan".
 At the time, the villager life cycle was very short due to the limited resources of the area.
 There was very little water for drinking.
 In 1961 this village connected to a link road.
 In 1964, a local water system was created.
 In 1968, the first bus was run between Sriganganagar to Hanumangarh.
 Electricity came in 1964 and a post office opened in 1950.
 In 1976, the post office branch changed into a sub post office.
 On 31 January 1972, the state banks of Bikaner and Jaipur opened branches there, followed by the first The Ganganagar kendriya Sahakari Bank, opened in 1982.